 Scott attributes a great deal of their success to white-glove customer management and customer relationships built on speed, transparency, and trust—no matter the project.
 Before a project starts, they use architecture diagrams to ensure internal alignment and that customers fully understand the timeline, the offering, and the exact path to achieve success.

-With the help of Lucidchart Cloud Insights, Observian makes strategic recommendations and delivers quality results that customers understand and can maintain.
+With the help of Lucidscale, Observian makes strategic recommendations and delivers quality results that customers understand and can maintain.
 Because when teams and customers are on the same page, you can turn cloud insights into cloud success: the Observian promise.